Modern Cloud Data Management

 What Is Cloud Data Management?

-How Does Cloud Data Management Differ From Traditional Data Management?
+How Does Cloud Data Management Differ from Traditional Data Management?

-• They can support data across various cloud ecosystems (multi-cloud).
+- Support for data across various cloud ecosystems (multi-cloud).

-• They are API-driven and delivered as microservices.
+- API-driven architecture and delivery as microservices.

-• They are easy to manage, with automatic upgrades and patch management.
+- Ease of management, with automatic upgrades and patch management.

-• They are priced based on service utilization.
+- Pricing based on service utilization.

 Key Tools and Capabilities for Data Management in the Cloud